Next Page

 The primary phone number for reporting abuse, neglect, and exploitation to SWI is 800-252-5400.
 The number is publicly available to callers nationwide.

-1212 Law Enforcement Line
+1212 Designated Law Enforcement Line

 Law enforcement officials are provided with a prioritized toll-free phone number.
 This line was created specifically for law enforcement agencies to contact SWI.
 It is not available to the public.

-1213 Designated Line for Reports to Provider Investigations
+1213 Designated Provider Investigations (PI) Line

-SWI Policy and Procedures March 2024
+SWI Policy and Procedures January 2026

-There is a designated phone number for making a report to SWI about a situation under the jurisdiction of Provider Investigations.
+There is a designated phone number for making a report to SWI about a situation under the jurisdiction of PI.
 This number is used by people who work for, contract with, live at, or participate in one or more of the following programs providing services to clients with mental illness, intellectual disability, or a pervasive developmental disorder:

 • State hospitals.